raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Show someone else your project and tell them what you’ve done and what your plans are.
+Show someone else your project and tell them what you have done and what your plans are.
 Ask for their honest feedback.
 You might want to improve your project based on their feedback.

 --- /task ---

-**Tip:** It’s ok to change your mind but always be clear about what you’re aiming for.
+**Tip:** It's ok to change your mind, but always be clear about what you are aiming for.

 --- task ---
-What’s your next step?
+What is your next step?
 It might be to add more code to your sprite.
 It might be to add code to another sprite.
 It might be to record a sound or paint a new costume.

 Are you stuck for ideas?
-Don’t forget to look at step 3: [Investigate](https://learning-admin.raspberrypi.org/en/projects/digital-card/2){:target=”_blank”} and `See inside`{:class="block3motion"} some projects.
+Don't forget to look at step 3: [Investigate](https://learning-admin.raspberrypi.org/en/projects/digital-card/2){:target=”_blank”} and **See inside** some projects.

-If you have finished or don't have much time left then carry on to the next step to share your digital card.
+If you have finished or don't have much time left, then move on to the next step to share your digital card.

 --- /task ---